What is it about owning a Jeep? From the infamous Jeep Wave, to ducking, to unique modifications, Jeep owners stand out from the rest of the crowd.

 How To Do The Jeep Wave

-The Jeep wave can be accomplished in one of several methods.
+The Jeep Wave can be accomplished in one of several methods.
 The style is completely up to the Jeep owner.
-Like Jeeps, their owners are totally unique, even with the Jeep wave.
+Like Jeeps, their owners are totally unique, even when throwing out a wave.

 - A peace sign tossed up from the steering wheel